chuangjinglu/lsc-node/signer/README.md

 ## Signer

 This is a simple signer daemon that listens for incoming requests to sign data.
-It is intended to integrate with sevral KMS providers, such as AWS KMS, Local KMS, etc. It also supports multiple accounts by differentiating the requests by the `request_id` field.
+It is intended to integrate with several KMS providers, such as AWS KMS, Local KMS, etc. It also supports multiple accounts by differentiating the requests by the `request_id` field.
 The signer daemon is a gRPC server secured with TLS.

 ```mermaid
 sequenceDiagram